zeiss-microscopy/OAD/Machine_Learning/README.md

 ### Number of epochs

 The "number of epochs" refers to the number of times the training dataset is passed through the neural network during the training process.
 Each pass through the dataset is called an epoch. (an epoch consists of a fixed number of samples drawn from the dataset) In N2V, the number of epochs is a user-defined parameter that determines how many times the neural network will be trained on the full dataset.
-If the number of epochs is too short, the model may not be able to learn the underlying patterns in the data, resulting in underfitting.
-On the other hand, if the number of epochs is too long, the model may start to memorize the training data, resulting in overfitting making it less effective at denoising new images.
+If the number of epochs is too short, the model may not be able to learn the underlying patterns in the data, resulting in under-fitting.
+On the other hand, if the number of epochs is too long, the model may start to memorize the training data, resulting in over-fitting making it less effective at denoising new images.

 ### Batch size